-Muscle fibers play an active role when you work out.
-It’s contraction of these fibers that enable your muscles to move and do work.
+Muscle fiber types play an active role when you work out.
+It’s the contraction of these fibers that enable your muscles to move and do work.
 Not all muscle fibers are the same.
 Some “specialize” in generating power while others are more suited to endurance exercise.

 Differences in muscle fiber types partially explain why some people are gifted at one of these activities or the other, although this is only a single factor that determines exercise performance.

 Muscle Fiber Types: Type 1 Muscle Fibers – Slow and Steady

 Muscle fibers that are geared towards endurance are called type 1 fibers.
 You’ll also commonly see them referred to as slow-twitch fibers.
 If you were able to visualize type 1 fibers, you’d see they’re red in color.
 Their red coloration is explained by the large number of capillaries that feed into them and an abundance of myoglobin, a protein that stores oxygen and provides it to working muscles when they need it.
 Just as importantly, type 1 fibers have a large number of energy-producing organelles called mitochondria.

 Mitochondria play a very important role in exercise.
 They’re the organelles inside cells that convert glucose and fatty acids into ATP.
 It’s this ATP that fuels muscle movement – but mitochondria need oxygen to keep producing ATP.
 Because type 1 fibers have lots of mitochondria, myoglobin and a rich blood supply to deliver oxygen to them, they’re well suited for sustained periods of exercise at a pace that’s relatively comfortable like a long run.
 The biggest benefit these fibers offer is resistance to fatigue.
 They allow you to keep exercising at a sub-maximal, steady pace for prolonged periods of time.